-STATUS: Preliminary
+STATUS: Final

-Copyright © "2000" Distributed Management Task Force, Inc. (DMTF).
+Copyright © "2000, 2002, 2004" Distributed Management Task Force, Inc. (DMTF).
 All rights reserved.

 DMTF is a not-for-profit association of industry members dedicated to promoting enterprise and systems management and interoperability.
-DMTF specifications and documents may be reproduced for uses consistent with this purpose by members and non-members, if correct attribution is given.
-As DMTF specifications may be revised from time to time, the particular version and release cited should always be noted."
+Members and non-members may reproduce DMTF specifications and documents for uses consistent with this purpose, provided that correct attribution is given.
+As DMTF specifications may be revised from time to time, the particular version and release date should always be noted.